-The design of the device is for operation from an input voltage supply range between 4.5 V and 60 V. Good regulation of this input supply is essential.
-If the input supply is more distant than a few inches from the TPS54560-Q1 converter, the circuit may require additional bulk capacitance besides the ceramic bypass capacitors.
-An electrolytic capacitor with a value of 100 $\mu$ F is a typical choice.
-Furthermore, if the supply voltage in the application is likely to reach negative voltage (for example, reverse battery) a forward diode must be placed at the input of the supply.
+The device is designed to operate from an input voltage supply range from 4.5 V to 42V.
+This input supply must remain within this range.
+If the input supply is located more than a few inches from the TPS54340-Q1 converter, additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
+An electrolytic capacitor with a value of $100 \, \mu F$ is a typical choice.